-Athens hotels are flourishing right now, with more than seven hotel openings in the last 12 months, with more openings expected.
+Athens hotels are flourishing right now, with a new hotel opening almost every year.
 Small to medium sized boutique hotels are a specialty in this city, offering personalised service and a consistently high standard.
 Bigger hotel groups such as the Hilton are also available.
 For absolute decadence and luxury you can’t go past the Hotel Grande Bretagne.

 We’ve scoped out the Athens hotel scene to provide you with a selection of the best.